the-storytellers/vida-vhio-website/wordpress/wp-content/plugins/password-protected/readme.txt

 Wouldn't you like to have WordPress password protection that gives you peace of mind and immense security for your WordPress site❓

 Here are some of the features of the password protect WordPress plugin that gives so much control over your WordPress content protection while protecting your site from unauthorized access.

 == ⚡ Password Protect Entire WordPress Site With These Features: ==

 **✅ Complete Site Protection —💯% FREE**

 Want to protect your entire WordPress site?
 Password Protected plugin makes it easy!

 With a single master password, password protect entire WordPress site to prevent unauthorized access.
 Also, set how long you want to use the password, define protected permission, and much more.

 **✅ Passwordless Admin Access**

 As an admin, you probably don't want the hassle of entering additional passwords to access your site.
 Right?

 Don't worry.
 With the Password Protected plugin, you can simplify the login process for administrators with Passwordless Admin Access.
 This time-saving functionality enhances efficiency and security by eliminating the need for administrators to manage passwords or risk exposure to unauthorized access attempts.

-**✅ Add Google Recaptcha**
+**✅ Google reCAPTCHA**

-Make your password protected screen more secure by integrating Google reCaptcha.
-The plugin supports both Google reCAPTCHA v2 and v3.

-Google reCAPTCHA prevents automated bots and spam by presenting users with challenges that only humans can solve, such as identifying objects in images or solving puzzles.
+Add an extra layer of protection to your password screen with Google reCAPTCHA (v2 & v3).
+It blocks automated bots and spam by requiring human verification through simple challenges like image selection or puzzle solving.

+**✅ hCaptcha [Pro]**

+Secure your password form with hCaptcha, a privacy-focused alternative to Google reCAPTCHA.
+It verifies human users while keeping data collection minimal, helping you block bots effectively without sacrificing user privacy.

+**✅ Cloudflare Turnstile [Pro]**

+Protect your password entry with Cloudflare Turnstile, a lightweight, user-friendly CAPTCHA solution.
+Unlike traditional captchas, Turnstile verifies visitors in the background, offering strong bot protection without interrupting the user experience.

 **✅ IP Address Whitelisting**

 You can specify which IP addresses can access password protected content with IP Address Whitelisting.

 This feature adds an extra layer of security by preventing unauthorized access from IP addresses not included on the whitelist so that only approved users can access protected content.